architecture-topography/topo/doc/adr/0001-graphql-as-query-language-and-neo4j-as-the-database.md

 ## Consequences

-* The project is cloud provider agnostic, which is a constraint of this project (should able to be run easily on any cloud provider instance).
+* The project is cloud provider agnostic, which is a constraint of this project (should be able to be run easily on any cloud provider instance).